hoale123/e-commerce/README.md

-# Hoa and Morgan
-A full-stack-e-commerce project with React-frontend and Ruby-backend
+# A full-stack-e-commerce project with React-frontend and Ruby-backend
 - to start
 -     cd to ruby-backend  and rake server
 -   in another terminal